Pritam918/Networking-Labs/CCNA/9. NAT(Network Address Translation)/README.md

 Ping was successful.

-This verifies that traffic from the outside network can reach PC0 through the Static NAT mapping.
+This verified that the outside network could reach the inside host through the Static NAT mapping.

 ## NAT Packet Flow